Juniva616/Juniva616/README.md

 - 👋 Hi, I’m Yuliia aka Juniva.
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning at the Code Institute.
-- 💞️ It is my first project so please don't judge too harshly.
+- 💞️ It is my first entrance to GitHub.
+Let it be as a memory.

 <!---
 Juniva616/Juniva616 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.